-But this brings us to the question, why?
+All this brings us to the question, why?
 We've seen that The Servant died a vicarious death, as a sin-bearer, as a guilty man, and as an atoning sacrifice.
 Yet why?

 - B. Here's why He did it.
 According to Isaiah, for two reasons. - 1.
 It was for our peace.
 The prophet says, "The punishment that brought us peace was upon Him."
 Peace.
-Shalom.
+The Hebrew is shalom.
 Wholeness.
 Restored relationships with God and man.
-That's what Jesus gained for us when He died.
+That's what the Messiah gained for us when He died.
 According to Hebrews 9:15, "For this reason Christ is the mediator of a new covenant, that those who are called may receive the promised eternal inheritance-now that he has died as a ransom to set them free from the sins committed under the first covenant."